platformsh/platformsh-docs/src/languages/python.md

        start: "gunicorn -b 0.0.0.0:$PORT project.wsgi:application"
    ```

    This assumes the WSGI file is `project/wsgi.py` and the WSGI application object is named `application` in the WSGI file.
+By default, `$PORT` is `8888`.

 4. Define the web locations your application is using: